 The Files section allows you to select which accounts to back up and choose more detailed options for each:

-- Click the Select Users to open a new browser window (or tab, depending on your browser settings) where you can select the specific cPanel accounts to back up.
-Simply click the ON button in the Backups column for each domain you want to back up, and ensure that the buttons in the Legacy are turned off if you’re not using the legacy backup system.
+Click Select Users to open a new browser window (or tab, depending on your browser settings) where you can select the specific cPanel accounts to back up.
+Next, click the ON button in the Backups column for each domain you want to back up, and ensure that the buttons in the Legacy column are off if you are not using the legacy backup system.

 Step #4: Select Database Backup Options

 Select whether you want to back up databases per account, the entire MySQL directory, or both in the Databases section.

 You want to choose Per Account and Entire MySQL Directory in most cases.

 The Configure Backup Directory section allows you to choose whether you want to back up locally or externally.